splunk-soar-connectors/msgraphforoffice365/README.md

 - Under the **Microsoft API** section, select **Microsoft Graph** .

-- Provide the following Application permissions to the app:
+- To ensure all actions run successfully, Provide the following application permissions to the app:

   - Mail.Read (https://graph.microsoft.com/Mail.Read)